-because I was not a socialist.
+First they came for the socialists, and I did not speak out - because I was not a socialist.

-Then they came to the trade unionists, and I did not speak out - because I was not a trade unionist.
+Then they came for the trade unionists, and I did not speak out - because I was not a trade unionist.

 Then they came for the Jews, and I did not speak out -